 Step #1.
 Developing an appropriate distribution channel

-For this one needs to identify efficient ways to take their goods and services to the rural population.
-Companies should focus on the building of distribution channels in such a way that every individual in the rural setting is able to access their rural market products and services.
-This can be done by developing a multilayer distribution system.
-Different methods can be used to reach the diverse rural dwellers, it can be conventional distribution, or the goods and services can be distributed by small sub-distributors; or the goods can be distributed through van or vehicular delivery, this distribution channel is very effective in inaccessible out of reach areas.
+One must identify efficient ways to take their goods and services to the rural population.
+Companies should focus on building distribution channels so that every individual in the rural setting can access their rustic market products and services.
+It can be done by developing a multilayer distribution system.
+Various methods can reach diverse rural dwellers.
+It can be conventional distribution, and small sub-distributors can distribute the goods and services, or the goods can be distributed through van or vehicular delivery; this distribution channel is very effective in inaccessible reach areas.
 Retailers order through mobiles or other telecommunication technologies to order, and these can deliver the rural market products to these destinations.
-Still inaccessible and smaller rural micro markets, with low population and no proper road connectivity can be reached by two or three wheelers.
-These vehicles can make two or three visits to these retail kiosks for distribution of the goods whichever way the goods are distributed, one needs to build and develop an effective distribution strategy with diverse action plans to cater to the diverse needs and population in the rural areas.
+Still, unavailable and smaller rural micro-markets, with low populations and no proper road connectivity, can be reached by two or three-wheelers.

 Step #2.
 Identify Prospective Clients

-Identifying the prospective customers or clients is an important aspect, for the success of any business.
-This includes identification of customers who possess the highest rural market potential.
-A great deal of researching needs to be done in this process.
-One needs to identify the target group for each product; one needs to analyse the purchasing power of the family as a whole; the income level and the average finance or percentage of savings utilized for purchase of goods and services; the employment, under-employed and unemployment scenario of that area; identify the particular age group, class and their choices of the types of goods and rural products and so on.
+Identifying prospective customers or clients is an important aspect of the success of any business.
+It includes the identification of customers who possess the highest rural market potential.
+A great deal of research needs to do in this process.
+One needs to identify the target group for each product; one needs to analyze the purchasing power of the family as a whole; the income level and the average finance or percentage of savings utilized for the purchase of goods and services; the employment, under-employed and unemployment scenario of that area; identify the particular age group, class and their choices of the types of goods and rural products and so on.

 Step #3.
 Gain Trust